 Some legal services organizations and clinics provide free legal assistance to individuals and non-profit or community organization seeking to improve the economic, cultural, social, or environmental well-being of disadvantaged or underserved communities.
 Community problems may include neighborhood deterioration, inadequate housing and homelessness, unemployment, substance abuse, racial discord, and crime.
 Check with your state's individual community legal programs for specific eligibility and intake requirements.

-If you currently receive financial assistance through other public aid programs such as SSI/SSP, Food Stamps program, County Relief, Older Americans Act, and Developmentally Disabled Assistance Act, for example, you may be eligible for continuing free legal services in your state.
+If you currently receive financial assistance through other public aid programs such as Supplemental Security Income, live only on Social Security benefits, or receive other federal, state, or local financial assistance, you may be eligible for continuing free legal services in your state.

 To find free legal help in your area, take a look at FindLaw's legal aid resources for all 50 states and the District of Columbia.

 If you do not qualify to receive free legal services based on any of the above criteria, you may wish to speak with a lawyer in your area to discuss alternative fee arrangements.
 You are also able to find free legal information on a wide variety of legal topics on Findlaw.com.